KarrieK/pandas_data_cleaning/README.md

 `df.head` - shows us the last 5 rows

 Take a good look at that data and figure out what values you were expecting and what looks unusual.
 This is a good time to pull out your data dictionary and start looking though your data.

+We also have to consider what time of values each of our columns are stored as.
+You might see that numbers are imported as text strings making it impossible to perform calculations on them.

+To check this we use the following command:
+`df.types`

+This will return a list with your data types in it

 `df.shape` - shows us how many observations are in our data set